 Port Waratah actively seeks to understand the expectations of those in our surrounding communities so that we can meet their various interests and concerns.
 We understand the community’s expectations may extend beyond regulatory compliance and we work hard to continuously improve our operational, environmental and social performance.

-Local Voices provides the communities neighbouring Port Waratah a way to confidentially express their views and experiences.
-This helps us understand and address the issues that matter most to our community.
+Local Voices provides the communities neighbouring Port Waratah with a way to confidentially express their views and experiences.

 We connect with our stakeholders through a broad range of methods including: